f4pga/prjxray/docs/db_dev_process/new_fuzzer.rst

 ---------------

 The general idea behind fuzzers is to pick some element in the device (say a block RAM or IOB) to target and write a design that is implemented in a specific element.
-Next, we need to create variations of the design (called specimens) that vary the design parameters, for example, changing the configuration of a single pin.
+Next, we need to create variations of the design (called specimens) that vary the design parameters, for example, changing the configuration of a single pin and process them in Vivado in order to obtain the respective bitstreams.
-A lot of this program is TCL that runs inside Vivado to change the design parameters, because it is a bit faster to load in one Verilog model and use TCL to replicate it with varying inputs instead of having different models and loading them individually.

-By looking at all the resulting specimens, the information which bits in which frame correspond to a particular choice in the design can be correlated.
+Finally, by looking at all the resulting specimens, the information which bits in which frame correspond to a particular choice in the design can be correlated.
 Looking at the implemented design in Vivado with "Show Routing Resources" turned on is quite helpful in understanding what all choices exist.

 Fuzzer structure